antonioscript/AWS.VPC/README.md

 ----

-- Inbound Rules: Tells which rules are going to be for those who are trying to access a certain resource in a security group
+- **Inbound Rules**: Tells which rules are going to be for those who are trying to access a certain resource in a security group
-- Outbound Rules: Tells the rules that this feature has to have when trying to access something out
+- **Outbound Rules**: Tells the rules that this feature has to have when trying to access something out

 </br>